stoklund/portable-simd/portable-simd.md

 * `v32x4 : v128`: 32-bit lanes numbered 0–3.
 Lane n corresponds to bits 32n – 32n+31.
 * `v64x2 : v128`: 64-bit lanes numbered 0–1.
 Lane n corresponds to bits 64n – 64n+63.

-The lane divising interpretations don't say anything about the semantics of the bits in each lane.
+The lane dividing interpretations don't say anything about the semantics of the bits in each lane.
 The interpretations have *properties* used by the semantic specification pseudo-code below: